Identifying, preventing and accounting for the impact of human rights issues

 HREDD Convergence Working Group

-A dedicated working group is leading a bespoke project, with the support of Proforest and in collaboration with the Consumer Goods Forum, to converge assessment requirements for HREDD management systems in supply chains.
+A dedicated working group is leading a bespoke project, in collaboration with the Consumer Goods Forum, to converge assessment requirements for HREDD management systems in supply chains.

-Using pre-existing materials, it aims to recommend a methodology for members and beyond on conducting HREDD assessments to lessen the burden on suppliers.
+Using pre-existing materials, it is recommending a methodology for members and beyond on conducting HREDD assessments to lessen the burden on suppliers.